nextreleaseio/next-release/content/blog/reviewing-pull-requests.md

 Dealing with varying skill levels means that when doing a pull request review you’ll want to:

--   Have an understanding of what the contributor skill level is, including topics they are solid on vs. ones they can still improve
+-   Have an understanding of what the contributor skill level is, including topics they are solid on vs. ones they can still improve.
 -   Understand what topics you can teach with the submitted pull request and what to leave for future submissions.
--   Record which patterns they show knowledge in and utilize it to orient future reviews
+-   Record which patterns they show knowledge in and utilize it to orient future reviews.

 Also, be realistic, a lot of people say every commit must be a single atomic, coherent change.
 Atomic changes is a best practice; it’s not something to fall on your sword over.